psmak3/psmak3.github.io/_posts/popculture/2017-05-04-popculture-maythe4bewithyou.md

 I know, I know.
 I am not a fan of stupid, made up 'holidays' like this.
-I think the advent of social media has advertised these types of days and ensconsed them into our culture unwittingly.
+I think the advent of social media has advertised these types of days and ensconced them into our culture unwittingly.

 There are things like Pirate Day, Pi Day (3/14, get it?), Pot Day (4/20, get it?), Selfie Day, etc. Who cared about any of these celebrations before Facebook?

-Anyway, instead of being a curmugeon about this, I'll play along.
-I critisize Star Wars a lot on this blog (especially the last two efforts by Disney....ugh), but I actually really like Star Wars.
+Anyway, instead of being a curmudgeon about this, I'll play along.
+I criticize Star Wars a lot on this blog (especially the last two efforts by Disney....ugh), but I actually really like Star Wars.
 Or at least the concept of having a fantasy story set in space.
-In fact, I would agrue Star Wars has become America's sort of mythology; granted Star Wars is not an origin story for America, but we a relativly new nation and have not had a chance to create a lore to pass down from generation to generation.
+In fact, I would argue Star Wars has become America's sort of mythology; granted Star Wars is not an origin story for America, but we a relatively new nation and have not had a chance to create a lore to pass down from generation to generation.
 Star Wars is sort of like that for us.
 Also America being the main player in the Space Age helps this as well.

 Anyway, to celebrate Star Wars day today, I'll give you the 4 (for May 4th) things I like about Star Wars the most: